mishael-fav/Route-Optimization-for-Food-Delivery/README.md

 - Driver Allocation & Performance
 - Customer Experience

-The SQL queries used to inspect and clean the data for this analysis can be found here → [Route_Optimization_for_Food_Delivery.sql](./Route_Optimization_for_Food_Delivery.sql)
+The SQL queries used to inspect and clean the data for this analysis can be found here → [SQL Queries](./Route_Optimization_for_Food_Delivery.sql)
-Targeted SQL queries used to answer specific business questions can be found here → [Route_Optimization_for_Food_Delivery.sql](./Route_Optimization_for_Food_Delivery.sql)
+Targeted SQL queries used to answer specific business questions can be found here → [SQL Queries](./Route_Optimization_for_Food_Delivery.sql)
-An interactive Power BI dashboard used to visualize performance and test scenarios can be found here → [Delivery_Ooptimization_Dashboard](https://app.powerbi.com/groups/me/reports/d596a82c-b9d9-4ecf-94dd-984edce9583f?ctid=319a61c8-ee1e-4161-8f35-b9553227afd7&pbi_source=linkShare&bookmarkGuid=2c52c005-ae0f-44e4-bc7e-56c3931703fe)
+An interactive Power BI dashboard used to visualize performance and test scenarios can be found here → [Dashboard](https://app.powerbi.com/groups/me/reports/d596a82c-b9d9-4ecf-94dd-984edce9583f?ctid=319a61c8-ee1e-4161-8f35-b9553227afd7&pbi_source=linkShare&bookmarkGuid=2c52c005-ae0f-44e4-bc7e-56c3931703fe)

 ---

 # 📂 Data Structure & Initial Checks
 The main database for this project consisted of four tables with a combined total of ~50,000 rows.
--	CustomerOrders – Order IDs, timestamps, delivery addresses, customer satisfaction ratings.
+-	CustomerOrders – OrderID, CustomerID, DeliveryAddress, Latitude (Decimal), Longitude (Decimal), OrderTimestamp, OrderStatus, DriverID, RestaurantID
--	Drivers – Driver IDs, shift schedules, completed deliveries, and performance metrics.
+-	Drivers – DriverID, DriverName, ShiftID, ShiftStart, ShiftEnd
--	TrafficData – Road segments, time-of-day traffic intensity, congestion indexes.
+-	TrafficData – LocationID, LocationName, TrafficDensity
--	Restaurants – Vendor IDs, prep times, and average turnaround times.
+-	Restaurants – RestaurantID, RestaurantName, Address
 #### The relationships across the tables can be visualized in the following Entity Relationship Diagram (ERD):
 ![ER Diagram](ER_Diagram.png)